-• There should be a list of enhancements within the Modern Apprenticeships at level 5.
-The apprentices should complete Emergency First Aid at Work and one further accredited, legislative and nationally recognised occupational course which is relevant to the industry.
+• There should be a list of enhancements within the Modern Apprenticeships at SCQF Level 6.
+The apprentices should complete Emergency First Aid at Work and two further accredited, legislative and nationally recognised occupational course which is relevant to the industry.
 There should be a statement highlighting that the list of enhancements is not exhaustive.
 There is flexibility to allow for alternative qualifications and/or training courses, in consultation and agreement with